|Email JuliusDownload CV|

 ARBITRATION AND MEDIATION

 Julius Nkafu is a member of the Chartered Institute of Arbitrators in London.
 He is a practising Barrister in England and Wales, and Cameroon.
 His arbitration practice spans the globe.
 He has advised and assisted many clients in courts and tribunals in a variety of commercial and civil disputes.
 Julius has been involved in lengthy very complex arbitration cases in Africa and the United Kingdom.
 He has worked alone but also as part of a team with a major London based law firm.
-Julius understands arbitrations under the LCIA, ICC, UNCITRAL and OHADA rules, as well as ad-hoc arrangements.
+Julius understands arbitrations under the LCIA, ICC, UNCITRAL and OHADA rules, as well as ad-hoc arrangements but also Treaty/Investment Arbitration, with a very good understanding of ICSID.
 Julius is fluent in English and French and a member of a number of professional associations, including the International Council for Commercial Arbitration (ICCA) and the Association for the Promotion of Arbitration in Africa (APAA).

 Julius is authorised to conduct litigation.
 He has many years of experience in litigation and fully understands the financial and other costs of litigation.
 He can seek resolution by negotiation where appropriate.
 He provides sound and robust support and advice when and where litigation is absolutely necessary.